When is Mindhunter season 3 released on Netflix? What’s going to happen?

 And now that the second season has been launched, followers are starting to marvel: is it going to return for a 3rd outing?

-Discover out all the pieces we find out about Mindhunter season three beneath.
+Discover out every thing we find out about Mindhunter season three under.

 Has Mindhunter been renewed for season three?